Axway-API-Management-Plus/apim-cli/README.md

 - make sure you have JRE 8 installed and setup JAVA_HOME environment variable

 ## Usage
-- run the script scripts/run-swagger-import.sh to see the basic usage and a sample
+- run the script scripts/run-swagger-import.sh to see the basic usage and some samples
 - more information can found in the project [wiki](https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote/wiki)
   - The Wiki-Documentation is work in progress

 ## Changelog
-- 1.0.0 - 04.12.2018
+- 1.0.0 - 12.12.2018
   - Initial version that supports all API-Properties besides method level settings